 Funds in checking, saving, and money market accounts set up to pay on death, or beneficiary account, will go to those named to receive the benefits upon the death of the owner of the account.

-The advantage to holding title in joint tenancy and accounts with named beneficiaries is that they avoid probate.
+The advantage of holding title in joint tenancy and accounts with named beneficiaries is that they avoid probate.

 We need a Will or a Trust for personal property and other assets that do not pass to a named beneficiary.